 Access your benefits, claims and eligibility data from an Apple or Android smart phone or tablet when you are on the go.
 Go to the App Store or the Android Marketplace from your mobile device to download the app.
 Read the flier for more details.
 If you have questions, call the POMCO Group customer service number on the front of your member identification card.

 New: Online Wellness Center by MyPomco.com

 POMCO offers county employees and retirees a free service called, myOptumHealth.
 This service is a one-stop source for health, wellness and disease prevention, and family safety tips.

 To take advantage of this service, you don’t need to have POMCO insurance, but do need to be an actively insured employee or retiree of Westchester County and be registered on mypomco.com.
 The myOptumHealth Web site is accessed through each employee's mypomco.com account.
 Follow these steps to get to the site:

 - Simply sign in to mypomco.com.

-- In the drop down menu under "News and Tools," click on "OptumHealth."
+- In the drop down menu under "My Resource Center," select "Additional Benefit Resources," then click on "OptumHealth."